bluebirz/bluebirz.github.io/_posts/2025-11-01-try-dbt-part-4.md

 We consider incremental model if the table is big and we don't want to refresh the result every time.
 Waste of time, waste of money to do so.
 Incremental models allow us pick the new data (delta) from the source and transform then put to the target table.
 Yes it's SCD type 2 ([old blog: Slowly Changing Dimensions]({% post_url 2025-10-15-slowly-changing-dimension %})).

-In order to utilize this incremental model, we need to understand incremental strategies[^strat] like `append` or `merge` where they're depend on adapters.
+In order to utilize this incremental model, we need to understand incremental strategies[^strat] like `append` or `merge` where they depend on adapters.

 ### Model